pu2clr/SI4844/README.md

 This is a Arduino library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs.
 It is available on Arduino IDE.
 This library is intended to provide an easier interface for controlling the SI4844.

 __The SI4844 is a +3.3V part.
-If you are not using a +3.3V version of Arduino, you have to use a kind of 5V to 3.3V converter.__
+If you are not using a +3.3V version of Arduino, you have to use a kind of 5V to 3.3V converter.__ See [I2C bi-directional level shifter](https://playground.arduino.cc/Main/I2CBi-directionalLevelShifter/) for more details.

 By Ricardo Lima Caratti, Oct, 2019.